cisagov/ScubaGear/Testing/Readme.md

 ## Functional Testing Usage ##

 Complete the functional testing prerequisites provided in an earlier section and have the test system setup for running functional test automation suite.
-Then create a test execution utility script called "RunFunctionalTest.ps1" in a folder named FunctionalTesting that is at the same level in your directory tree as ScubaGear as shown below.
+Then functional test orchestrator can be executed using a utility script called "RunFunctionalTest.ps1" as shown below:

-A sample RunFunctionalTest.ps1 is provided below - this can be copied and customized for your testing.
 ```
 $TestContainers = @()